Board Members

 Vice-Chancellor

-Professor Glover's full biography is in the Vice-Chancellor's section of our site.
+The full biography for Professor Williams is available on the Vice-Chancellor's section of our site.

 Professor Robert Mailhammer